-If you share your life with an overly enthusiastic dog, you know what it feels like: A few minutes of cute doggy zoomies here and there can easily transform into a pup that’s bouncing off the walls all day long and driving everybody in the household a little bit insane.
+If you share your life with an overly enthusiastic dog, you know what it feels like: A few minutes of cute doggy zoomies here and there can easily transform into a pup that’s bouncing off the walls all day long, driving everybody in the household crazy.

 The truth is that while some dogs are perfectly content being couch potatoes, others need something to do.
-Some dogs don’t do well unless they have a job: herd sheep, protect your property, go out to look for mice in the forest.
-And if a dog bred to have a job gets bored … well, he’ll go create his own job, whether that turns out to be digging in your garden, eating the corner of your sofa, or chewing your favorite shoes.
+Indeed, certain breeds and mixes don’t do well unless they have a job: herding sheep, protecting your property, and going out to look for mice in the forest, among other tasks.
+And if a dog bred to have a job gets bored … well, he’ll go create his own job.
+Whether that turns out to be digging in your garden, eating the corner of your sofa, or chewing your favorite shoes, the result is the same: frustration on both ends.

-This is where “household jobs” come in.
+This is when your dog may need a household job.
 “Teaching our dogs to help out around the house is not only helpful for us, but also provides our dogs with mental stimulation that helps to fulfill their needs,” says Tasha Shaw-Verbic, owner and trainer at Fearless Tails.
-“When we ensure our dogs’ physical and mental needs are met, dog guardians often find that their dog’s behavior also improves!”
+“When we ensure our dogs’ physical and mental needs are met, we often find that their behavior also improves.”

-While some breeds might have obvious tendencies (like retrieving, sniffing, etc), Shaw-Verbic says it’s more important to know your individual dog’s preferences and what he or she enjoys.
-“For example, if your dog doesn’t often pick up things in his mouth, he might not enjoy retrieving,” Shaw-Verbic points out.
-“If you have a dog that uses her paws or nose a lot, she may be more successful and enjoy closing cupboards more than one that doesn’t.”
+And while some breeds might have obvious tendencies, such as retrieving and herding, Shaw-Verbic says it’s also important to know your individual dog’s preferences and what he or she enjoys.
+“For example, if your dog doesn’t often pick up things in his mouth, he might not enjoy retrieving,” she says.
+“Or if you have a dog that uses her paws or nose a lot, she may be more successful and enjoy closing cupboards more than one that doesn’t.”

-Being able to figure out what your dog enjoys doing is the best way to then assign him a job.
-Shaw-Verbic says household jobs can be a great to provide mental stimulation while including your dog in activities like tidying up or getting his leash.
-“Plus, this creates opportunities for more engagement with you, which results in a stronger relationship between you and your dog,” she adds.
+Not only do these around-the-house tasks provide mental stimulation, but including your dog in activities like tidying up or getting his leash, improves your bond.
+“These jobs create opportunities for more engagement with you, which results in a stronger relationship between you and your dog,” says Shaw-Verbic.

 Once upon a time, dogs had to forage for their food.
 While your pup is probably perfectly happy to now get his food in a bowl, it doesn’t mean his instincts for foraging have disappeared.
 Making your dog work for his food is great mental exercise and provides an outlet for a very natural behavior, according to Shaw-Verbic.